dwallach1/RecipeTransformer/README.md

 * from_vegan() - replaces vegan ingredients with non-vegan ingredients like meat, dairy, ect.
 * to_vegetarian() - replaces non-vegetarian ingredients (meat) with vegetarian substitutes such as tofu and such.
 Updates the instructions and times accordingly
 * from_vegetarian() - adds a random meat to the recipe and updates the instructions and times
+* to_pescatarian() - replaces meats with seafood and/or adds new seafood ingredients to the recipe
+* from_pescatarian() - replaces seafood with meat and/or adds new meat ingredients to the recipe
 * to_style(style, threshold=1.0) - takes in a parameter of type string `style` (i.e. 'Mexican', 'Thai') and converts the recipe to be more of the input style.
 The parameter `threshold` allows the user to control how much they want their recipe changed to the desired style.
 Threshold is a float from 0.0 to 1.0 with 0.0 being no changes and 1.0 being as many changes as possible.